Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/instances/_index.md

 ## Overview

 An [instance](../../models/instance) works as a form of envelope or folder where data can be collected and exchanged between the user and owner of the application.
 The instance document is a way for Altinn and external parties to track the state of one specific data exchange.
-How long an instance can live and how many interactions there can be between the application owner and user will vary from one App to another.
-Advanced Apps will have their own documentation.
+How long an instance can live and how many interactions there can be between the application owner and user will vary from one app to another.
+Advanced apps will have their own documentation.

 **basePath**
 ```http